adrien2p/nestjs-sequelize-jwt/README.md

 ## And what about this repo ?

-This project is a starter kit witch implement the following :
+This project is a starter kit which implement the following :

 - Nest.js
 - Sequelize (ORM)